ryouze/wa_color/docs/README.md

 # args

-the program can take commandline arguments; this also enables DEBUG-level logging, in case something breaks
+the program can take commandline arguments; this also force-enables DEBUG-level logging, in case something breaks

 a) verbose - run normally but with verbose (DEBUG level) logging, useful for debugging